This page contains unmarked spoilers. You Have Been Warned!

-- When Padmé meets with Anakin, to try and talk sense back into him, she ends up Force-choked by the only person she loved more than anyone else in the galaxy, because he wouldn't listen to her pleas.
+- When Padmé meets with Anakin to try and talk sense back into him, she ends up Force-Choked by the only person she loves more than anyone else in the galaxy because he won't listen to her pleas.

 - Notice Obi-Wan's expression when he returns to Padmé's star skiff.
 He just sighs, and sits there in horrified silence.

-- Notice how, when Obi-Wan delivers baby Luke to Owen and Beru, the former refuses to talk to or acknowledge Obi-Wan.
+- When Obi-Wan delivers baby Luke to Owen and Beru, the former refuses to talk to or acknowledge Obi-Wan.
 He wanted to get to know Anakin, and feels robbed of a brother, blaming Obi-Wan and the Jedi for his "death".

 - After two grueling hours, even with Palpatine's plan fulfilled and a galaxy cast into darkness, we leave with Beru and Owen clutching baby Luke as they look out into Tatooine's sunrise, where the galaxy's new hope will stand nineteen years later.